Installing the STM32MP1 dev tools

 yes '' | make ARCH=arm oldconfig

-make -j4 ARCH=arm uImage vmlinux dtbs LOADADDR=0xC2000040
+make -j32 ARCH=arm uImage vmlinux dtbs LOADADDR=0xC2000040

-# build the kernel modules
+# build modules

-make -j4 ARCH=arm modules
+make -j32 ARCH=arm modules

 # install kernel modules to a local directory